Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 > The torchlight flutters as it moves away from you, but you never lose sight of it.
 You make your way quickly yet cautiously through the fog until you come upon the shell of a ruined tower.
 The upper floors of the structure have collapsed, leaving heaps of rubble and shattered timber around the tower's base.
 The feeble light moves through an open doorway on the ground floor, then flickers and goes out.
 ^0f3

 The light is a [[5.
-Mechanics/Bestiary/Undead/Will O Wisp.md\|will-o'-wisp]] that enters the ruined tower and becomes invisible, hoping to lure the characters inside to their doom.
+Mechanics/Bestiary/Undead/Will O Wisp.md\|will-o'-wisp]] that enters the ruined tower and becomes [[/5.
+Mechanics/Rules/Conditions.md#invisible\|invisible]], hoping to lure the characters inside to their doom.

 The floor of the tower is made of packed earth.
-Its interior is desecrated ground (see ""Wilderness Hazards"" in chapter 5 of the "Dungeon Master's Guide").
+Its interior is [[5.
+Mechanics/Traps Hazards/Desecrated Ground.md\|desecrated ground]] (see ""Wilderness Hazards"" in chapter 5 of the "Dungeon Master's Guide").
 Against the inside wall of the tower, across from the open doorway, is a closed, empty wooden chest.

 If the characters disturb the chest, `dice: 3d6|avg` (`3d6`) [[5.
 Mechanics/Bestiary/Undead/Zombie.md\|zombies]] erupt from the earthen floor and attack.
 Once the zombies appear, the will-o'-wisp becomes visible and joins the fray.